LYNCH·LLP

 • What does the allowance rate include and exclude?

-The rate includes allowed and abandoned applications only.
-Pending applications are excluded.
-It is a historical summary and not a prediction for any individual application.
+The allowance rate (69%) is calculated from allowed and abandoned applications only.
+Pending applications are not included in the calculation.
+The rate describes the examiner's historical record and is not a prediction for any specific application.

 ◈ RESPONDING TO AN OFFICE ACTION